 Despite the differences between these two procedures both of them are very effective in the reduction of intraocular pressure.

 1- Control the intraocular pressure (IOP) without damaging tissues and without the placement of permanent implants in the eye.

-2- Reduce in medications which has the benefit of reducing the cost to the patient and also reduce corneal exposure to preservative ingredients of the eye drops such as benzalkonium chloride (BAK).
+2- Reduce in anti glaucoma eye drops which has the benefit of reducing the cost to the patient and also reduce corneal exposure to preservative ingredients of the eye drops such as benzalkonium chloride (BAK).
 This ingredient can cause damage to the ocular surface and also many research studies showed that it can induce apoptosis to corneal endothelial cells and also to endothelial cells lining the trabecular meshwork with further damage of the outflow system of the eye.

-3- ABiC can be done in phakic and pseudophakic patients or during cataract extraction surgery.
+3- ABiC can be done in phakic and pseudophakic patients or during cataract surgery.

 4- It's minimally invasive allowing quicker recovery.
 The patient can resume normal activities within few days after the treatment.